 What are the circumstances under which humans fear, repel or embrace the changing biological world?

-This programme will evaluate why some individuals, organisations and societies apparently value biodiversity gains, but others respond with disdain.
+This programme evaluates why some individuals, organisations and societies apparently value biodiversity gains, but others respond with disdain.
 What psychological, historical and cultural processes lead to this spectrum of attitudes and responses to novelty, and how do negative or positive attitudes then affect the prospects for biodiversity?

 Areas of interest